ckxng/avbooth-docs/proposed-updates.md

 # Proposed Updates

+## Problem Statement

+The current board is designed with an experienced operator in mind.
+There are three layers of mix to track and channels behave differently on each.
+This is not a burden for well-trained and experienced operators, but it is a challenge for new operators.

+## Requirements

+The primary goal of these updates is to reduce to cognitive load on the operator while in-service.

+The secondary goal is to make it possible to create a "basic" level of training, which is adequate to get through a Sunday morning service (similar to how the other two stations have both a basic and advanced training level).

+Finally, it is a requirment that all channels that are in operation be assigned (preferably on layer A or B), so that an advanced opererator still has fine control over all levels when needed.

+## Proposal Summary

 1. Merge Aux 1 and Aux 2.
 2. Set channels present in the live show to post mixes.
 This will ease the burden on the operator in keeping a good mix on Aux.
 3. Pull unneeded inputs from the Fx1 send to prevent accidental reverb on non-choral parts.